 Key elements of the plan include:

-- Consolidating NSMC hospital-based medical, surgical and behavioral health services on one campus at Salem Hospital and expanding and improving that facility to serve the needs of the North Shore region.
-All inpatient services currently based at NSMC’s Union Hospital Campus will be consolidated at Salem Hospital once construction is complete in the fall of 2019.
+- Consolidation of hospital-based medical, surgical and behavioral health services on the Salem campus and expanding and improving that facility to serve the needs of the North Shore region.
+We will open a new Emergency Department on November 3.

 - Expanding community-based outpatient primary, specialty, urgent care and behavioral health services throughout the North Shore at North Shore Physicians Group (NSPG) offices, and in collaboration with the Lynn Community Health Center and North Shore Community Health, Inc, and our affiliated physicians.

 Our Plan for a Healthier North Shore also focuses on expanding services to help meet the overwhelming demand for mental health treatment, a priority shared by Governor Baker and communities across Massachusetts.
 The Center of Excellence in Behavioral Health will integrate addiction treatment with inpatient and outpatient psychiatry, mental health services and further development of community-based programs.

 Improvements on the Salem Campus

 To accommodate the consolidation of medical, surgical and behavioral health services, NSMC will build a new Emergency Department and an additional family-centered inpatient unit at NSMC Salem Hospital.
 The former Spaulding Hospital North Shore will be renovated to expand behavioral health services for children, adolescents, adults and seniors.

 “Consolidating services is vital to enhancing quality of care and improving the patient experience,” says Mitchell S. Rein, M.D., NSMC Senior Vice President and Chief Medical Officer.
-“With a single hospital, we can provide deeper specialization, better coordination of care and enhanced safety.
+“With a single hospital, we can provide deeper specialization, better coordination of care and enhanced safety."